 8. Flammability & burn characteristics

-- Polyamide: Synthetics are less likely to catch fire and pull away from the flame when exposed.
-If they do catch fire, they burn more slowly, often self-extinguishing.
-However, they melt rather than burn, resulting in deeper burns but over a smaller surface area.
+- Polyamide: Synthetic materials are less likely to catch fire and tend to pull away from the flame when exposed.
+They melt rather than burn, which can lead to deeper burns over a smaller surface area.
+That said, some synthetic fibers have been specifically engineered to be flame-retardant, offering enhanced protection in high-heat environments like our FR garments line.

 Why polyamide is ideal for the tropics